ISAITB/docs-services/source/messaging/index.rst

 -------------------

 Messaging services differ from validation and processing services in that they need to support asynchronous operations.
-When the test bed tells the service to ``send`` [REF] a message the operation occurs synchronously.
-However, when the test bed signals a ``receive`` [REF] to the service, the corresponding message will often not be available immediately; the service will typically need to wait until the remote system sends a message that it can then pass onto the test bed.
+When the test bed tells the service to :ref:`messaging__operations__send` a message the operation occurs synchronously.
+However, when the test bed signals a :ref:`messaging__operations__receive` to the service, the corresponding message will often not be available immediately; the service will typically need to wait until the remote system sends a message that it can then pass onto the test bed.
 To address this need the GITB messaging service API foresees a **call-back operation** to notify the test bed.
 The steps that follow summarise how this is used to signal received messages:

     #.
-When the test bed initiates a test session it contacts the messaging service with operation ``initiate`` [REF].
+When the test bed initiates a test session it contacts the messaging service with operation :ref:`messaging__operations__initiate`.
 As part of this operation it
-       passes its addressing information through WS-Addressing [REF] that adds the reply address in a specific SOAP header element.
+       passes its addressing information through `WS-Addressing`_ that adds the reply address in a specific SOAP header element.
 The address is specifically the one for its call-back service endpoint.
     #.
-In the implementation of the ``initiate`` [REF] operation the service creates a session and stores in it the received test bed call-back address.
+In the implementation of the :ref:`messaging__operations__initiate` operation the service creates a session and stores in it the received test bed call-back address.
     #.
-When the test bed runs a ``receive`` [REF] step it calls the service's ``receive`` [REF] operation and blocks until the expected message is received.
+When the test bed runs a `receive`_ step it calls the service's :ref:`messaging__operations__receive` operation and blocks until the expected message is received.
     #.
 The messaging service eventually receives a message from the remote system and, by comparing appropriate correlation information in the message
        and the active sessions, detects the test session to notify.
     #.
 The service then constructs a ``TAR`` report containing the received information and provides it along with the session identifier in a call to the